 Funding Trends.
 DOD did not begin to comprehensively track the amount of funding spent on environmental compliance activities until FY1990.
 However, there are no centralized accounts for these activities in annual defense authorization legislation or appropriations bills, as there are for environmental cleanup activities.
 Instead, funding for compliance primarily comes from the accounts for Operation and Maintenance, Military Construction, and Procurement.
 DOD's budget for environmental compliance has ranged from \$790 million in FY1990 to a high of \$2.23 billion in FY1996.
-The Administration requested \$1.71 billion for FY2003, about \$47 million more than the FY2002 funding level of \$1.66 billion.
-According to DOD, an increase was requested to meet environmental requirements for certain Air Force activities, and to implement waste water and drinking water treatment projects at the Massachusetts Military Reservation in Falmouth, Massachusetts.
+For FY2003, DOD allocated \$1.75 billion for compliance activities from the available accounts identified above, about \$80 million more than the FY2002 funding level of \$1.67 billion.
+In the FY2003 budget request, DOD had indicated that an increase in funding for compliance would be allocated primarily to meet environmental requirements for certain Air Force activities, and to implement waste water and drinking water treatment projects at the Massachusetts Military Reservation in Falmouth, Massachusetts.
 The safety of drinking water has been an ongoing concern among communities surrounding the reservation, since groundwater contamination was discovered in private and municipal drinking water wells.
-While the Administration proposed an overall increase in funding for environmental compliance activities, such funding for the Navy and defense-wide facilities would decline due to the completion of one-time projects.